shahidulmahmood/netflix-data-pipeline-azure/Databricks_Notebooks/Gold/README_gold_layer.md

 ---

-## 📌 Benefits
+## Benefits

-- 🔒 Data quality ensured
+- Data quality ensured
-- 🚀 Supports streaming ingestion
+- Supports streaming ingestion
-- 📊 BI-ready, trusted datasets
+- BI-ready, trusted datasets
-- 🔁 Easy to update and maintain
+- Easy to update and maintain

 ---

-## 🧪 Future Enhancements
+## Future Enhancements

 - Add more rules using `@dlt.expect` or `@dlt.expect_all_or_drop`
 - Include joins to enrich data
 - Add aggregations for KPIs

----

-Built with ❤️ using Databricks DLT